FunkySheepStudio/Infra/README.md

     -   Your devops user must be able to connect to SSH to the remote host.

     -   The following secrets entries must bu configured for the ssh connection to be established:
-        -   HOST
+        -   HOST -> The host to be configured
-        -   USER
+        -   USER -> The user used ton configure the host
-        -   PASSWORD
+        -   PASSWORD -> The user password
-        -   PORT
+        -   PORT -> The ssh port
+        -   MAIL -> The mail address used to certbot certificates

     -   Add a sudo configuration file to "/etc/sudoers.d/" for your devops user with the following no password settings: